 Johannes Brahms – The Magic of Relationships

-The visitors meet friends and benefactors who were important throughout the composer’s life: Theodor Avé-Lallement, the musician-couple Schumann or Hans von Bülow.
-The »magic of relationships« also unfolds when examining the pictures of women which the eternal bachelor Brahms kept in his photographic collection.
-Furthermore, the exhibition focusses on compositions dedicated to Brahms by his closest friends (Joseph Joachim, Clara Schumann) and revering colleagues (Johann Strauss, Hans Huber, Carl Reinthaler, etc.), works which mirror Brahms: often, the dedicated works refer to Brahms’s preferred genres or to certain popular compositions, such as his Ungarische Tänze WoO 1 or Walzer op.
+For the first time, the Brahms-Institut presents an exhibition both online (since 30 April) and on-site in the Villa Brahms (from 30 June).
+The visitors meet friends and benefactors who were important throughout the composer’s life: Theodor Avé-Lallemant, the musician-couple Schumann or Hans von Bülow.
+The »magic of relationships« also unfolds when examining the pictures of women whom the eternal bachelor Brahms kept in his photographic collection.
+Furthermore, the exhibition focusses on compositions dedicated to Brahms by his closest friends and revering colleagues (Joseph Joachim, Clara Schumann, Johann Strauss, Hans Huber, Carl Reinthaler etc.), works which mirror Brahms: often, the dedicated works refer to Brahms’s preferred genres or to certain popular compositions, such as his Ungarische Tänze WoO 1 or Walzer op.
 39.

-Key graphic works inspired by Brahms’s compositions, such as the symbolist painter, graphic designer and sculptor Max Klinger’s Brahms-Phantasie, are also included in the digital exhibition, as well as the various Brahms busts presented in the Gründerzeit winter garden of the Villa Brahms.
-They show the ways in which the composer was perceived by the visual artists: from the naturalistic portraits of Tilgner and Küchler, created during Brahms’ lifetime, to the portrait bust by Ilse Conrat, conceived for her Viennese Brahms tomb, to the idiosyncratic solutions of Arno Breker and Milan Knobloch created in the late twentieth century.
+Key graphic works such as the symbolist painter, graphic designer and sculptor Max Klingers Brahms-Phantasie are inspired by Brahms’s compositions.
+The various Brahms busts presented in the Gründerzeit winter garden of the Villa Brahms show the ways in which the composer was perceived by the visual artists: from the naturalistic portraits of Tilgner and Küchler, created during Brahms’s lifetime, to the portrait bust by Ilse Conrat, conceived for her Viennese Brahms tomb, to the idiosyncratic solutions of Arno Breker and Milan Knobloch created in the late twentieth century.